litecart/litecart/STANDARD.md

 		$_POST['name'] = strtolower(trim($_POST['name']));  // We most likely will not ever use the unsanitized data

-## No One-Time Variables
+## Avoid One-Time Variables

-	Creating variables for one-time use should be avoided (unless it serves purpose).
+	Creating variables for one-time use should be avoided (unless it serves good purpose).

 	Incorrect: